 Recipe for Apple Streusel Cake -A German Style Cake in an American Pan

 This recipe for Apple Streusel Cake is a family favorite, and is the recipe I’m asked for most frequently.
 It has everything a good German Apple Streusel Cake Recipe should have… Apples, Streusel, it’s not too sweet, and it’s fabulous with whipped cream.
 I call it a hybrid.
 This recipe is one of my go-to recipes when I need to bring a dessert, but want to bring something besides brownies, and it’s a good “everyday” cake (plus, it’s a big seller at school bake sales!).
 Despite it’s simplicity, you can serve the apple filled squares on fine china to your Kaffee Klatsch guests.

 And if there is any left over, my kids love to eat it for breakfast.

-What makes this different from a typisch German Apple Cake?
-Instead of a round cake form, it’s baked in the same pan (Blech) you use for American bar cookies or brownies.
+Instead of a round cake form, it’s baked in the same pan you use for American bar cookies or brownies.
 It is sweeter than most German cakes (but still not overly sweet), and you add a bit of cinnamon to the apples.
-The original recipe calls for a LOT of sugar.
-Bleh.
-(German cakes are not that sweet!)
-I’ve dialed that back, and no one misses it.
 Also, because it’s just a flour, sugar, butter, & eggs dough… do NOT substitute margarine.
 Use the butter.
 Believe me, it makes a difference.